Horne Turner Layman Plaque Fund

 Admiral Turner passed away on January 18, 2018.
 He was 94 years old.
 He is well respected and admired by the Plankowners and other Horne alumni who suggested we not only honor Horne during the 2019 Reunion, but also Horne's commissioning Captain.

-To honor Admiral Stansfield Turner and all Horne veterans and the highly decorated ship in which they sailed, this fund was established to purchase a commemorative plaque for USS Horne and a memorial plaque for Stansfield Turner.
+To honor Admiral Stansfield Turner, Rear Admiral Lawrence Layman, the highly decorated ship on which they served and all Horne Veterans, this fund was established to purchase a commemorative plaque for USS Horne and memorial plaques for Stansfield Turner and Lawrence Layman.
 These plaques will be etched in granite and displayed in perpetuity at the Mt.
 Soledad National Veterans Memorial in La Jolla, California.

 You may also make an off-line donation by check made payable to HORNE REUNION and mailing to: